ShalinVachheta017/GEN-AI-Llama-3.1-based-Cold-Email-Generator-/README.md

    streamlit run app.py
    ```

-4. **Input details** such as recipient name, company, and intent — and let the model craft a compelling cold email!
+4. **Input details** such as your own API for the LLM model, recipient name, company, and intent — and let the model craft a compelling cold email!

 ## 📸 Screenshots